 For example: We’re the patient and public representative on the committee overseeing a national piece of work to improve early detection rates; plus we’re on the NHS England clinical reference group for congenital heart disease; the steering group for the ongoing national pilot for pulse oximetry testing; and a range of other committees and boards – all making sure the patient voice is heard in decisions about how services are run.

-The standards already approved by the NHS England board include specific improvements we have lobbied for – as a result pregnant women whose baby is suspected of having a heart defect will be seen quicker by a specialist, and will have a specially trained nurse to support when they do.
+The standards put in place by the NHS England board also include specific improvements we have lobbied for – as a result parents-to-be whose baby is suspected of having a heart defect will be seen quicker by a specialist, and will have a specially trained nurse to support when they do.
 Tiny Tickers are proud to have achieved real, practical improvements for families at an extremely difficult time.

 The impact we’ve had: Our awareness work reaches tens of thousands of people through printed materials, social media campaigns, newspaper and radio coverage and directly at events like baby shows.
 As a result, mums-to-be are more informed about their pregnancy scans; health professionals and new parents know the signs of undetected heart conditions; and the general public is more aware of just how common and serious heart defects can be.

 We support families who have a diagnosis of serious heart problems, and work with other charities and professionals to make a difference to families affected by CHD.

 For example: We have developed a range of materials that gives them more information about the journey ahead.
 Our Family Experience films are a support tool for those struggling to come to terms with a diagnosis.
 These are a series of 10 short films that provide information & guidance for families dealing with a CHD diagnosis.
 And we have a wonderfully supportive Parents Group on Facebook with over 1300 members – a supportive community for parents and carers of babies and children with heart conditions to find support and encouragement from one another, as well as share their experiences.